voschezang/coding-handbook/documentation.md

 | *must*        | allow the newcomer to get started                            | show how to solve a specific problem                         | describe the machinery                                       | explain                                                      | be testable                          |
 | *its form*    | a lesson                                                     | a series of steps                                            | dry description                                              | discursive explanation                                       | requirements                         |
 | *analogy*     | teaching a small child how to cook                           | a recipe in a cookery book                                   | a reference encyclopaedia article                            | an article on culinary social history                        | the definition of a Pizza Margherita |

+- Tutorials and explanations are educational and thus suitable for learning.
+- How-to guides and references are informational and more suitable for work.